 I sat in awe, being pulled back in time and thrust into the future all at once.
 These hands had cared for me and in a matter of days, they’d be gone.
 They cleaned up after me as a baby and looked after me as a woman when broken by anxiety.
-Whether a baby or a woman.. they comforted me.
+Whether a baby or a woman—they comforted me.

 Sobbing, I stared lovingly at those hands, trying with all of my might to memorize them.

 Called a bastard when she was young and never knowing for sure who her real father was.
 Raised primarily by her grandparents in the oil fields of Oklahoma, she went out on her own at the tender age of 17.
-Traveling to California and as far away from the dust of Oklahoma as she could get.
+She traveled to California and as far away from the dust of Oklahoma as she could get.

-Love and devotion to her family and her Jesus was who she was.
+Love and devotion to her family and her Jesus were who she was.
 Those hands of hers cleaned up messes, wrestled rose bushes, patted away hurts, wrote out scripture and worked harder than any pair of hands that size should have.
 All the while belonging to a woman with a fierceness that belied her size.

 Gently laying her hand on her chest, I thought simply,

-And through it all she carried on…
+And through it all, she carried on…

 “Carry on,” she had said with a smile only my grandmother could give as she knew she was dying.

-As long as I knew her, she never gave up and never sat it out.
-And with her last words to her beloved family, she said the thing that has shaped what I choose to do each day.
-When circumstances are not what I wish, when life is tough and when it is sweet…
+As long as I knew her, she never gave up and never sat it out, and with her last words to her beloved family, she said the thing that has shaped what I choose to do each day.

 I will choose to carry on.